ochrons/scalajs-spa-tutorial/README.md

 Tutorial [documentation](https://ochrons.github.io/scalajs-spa-tutorial) is now presented as a GitBook.

-**NOTE!
-Documentation is currently not up-to-date with the latest source code.**

 あなたは日本語を話せますか？Scala.js is Big in Japan, so I'm looking for help to translate the tutorial documentation into Japanese.
 Contact me on twitter
 (@ochrons) or via email (otto@chrons.me) if you're interested!